Zach Moore: Professional career

-Pre-draft

 New England Patriots

-Moore was selected in the sixth round (198th overall) of the 2014 NFL draft by the New England Patriots, becoming Concordia-St. Paul's first player to be selected in the NFL Draft.
+Moore was selected in the sixth round (198th overall) of the 2014 NFL draft by the New England Patriots, becoming Concordia-St. Paul's first player to be selected in the NFL draft.

 During the 2014 season, Moore was active for eight regular season games, and did not play in any of the team's postseason contests, including their Super Bowl XLIX victory over the Seattle Seahawks, becoming Concordia-St.Paul's first Super Bowl champion.

 In his limited snaps, Moore recorded only three tackles, but did record a half-sack (along with Dont'a Hightower) and forced fumble of Chicago Bears quarterback Jay Cutler, which was returned for a touchdown by Rob Ninkovich.
 Moore also recovered a C. J. Spiller fumble against the Buffalo Bills.

 Moore was released by the Patriots on September 5, 2015.

 Minnesota Vikings

 On September 5, 2015, Moore was signed by the Minnesota Vikings to the practice squad, moving back to the state where his college career took place.
 On December 19, Moore was promoted to the 53-man roster.
 On September 3, 2016, he was released as part of the team's final roster cuts.